Efficient LLR-Domain Decoding of ABS+ Polar Codes: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{olar} codes \cite{arikan2009channel} achieve the capacity of a binary memoryless channel under successive cancellation (SC) decoding in the case of an infinite length.
-This decoder exploits the channel polarization phenomenon.
-Namely, polar encoding procedure gives rise to virtual subchannels that converge to either pure-noisy or pure-noiseless state.
 However, in the finite-length regime, the performance of SC is very poor.
 To overcome this issue one can use successive cancellation list (SCL) decoder \cite{tal2015list} which maintains a list of most likely prefixes of a message vector.
-Together with a cyclic redundancy check (CRC), SCL decoder demonstrates excellent error-correcting performance which is comparable to that of LDPC and turbo codes.
+With a cyclic redundancy check (CRC), SCL decoder exhibits excellent error-correcting performance which is comparable to that of LDPC and turbo codes.

-The complexity of a hardware implementation of the SCL decoder crucially depends on the list size \cite{xia2018highthroughput}.
+The complexity of the SCL decoder crucially depends on the list size \cite{xia2018highthroughput}.
 For a moderate blocklength the SCL decoder attains maximum likelihood (ML) even if the list size is pretty small.
 However, when the length is growing, the list size, required to get the near ML performance, increases exponentially \cite{mondelli2015scaling}.
-This results in very restricted applicability of polar codes in practical systems.
-Several alternative decoding algorithms were recently proposed: sequential decoding \cite{miloslavskaya2014sequential}, SC flip and pertrubation decoding \cite{pillet2025successive}, sphere decoding \cite{hashemi2015list}, belief propagation \cite{arikan2010polar} decoding and permutation-based decoding \cite{kamenev2019permutation}.
+Several alternative decoding algorithms were recently proposed: sequential decoding \cite{miloslavskaya2014sequential}, SC flip and pertrubation decoding \cite{pillet2025successive}, sphere decoding \cite{hashemi2015list}, belief propagation decoding \cite{arikan2010polar} and permutation-based decoding \cite{kamenev2019permutation}.
 But, all these algorithms either are even more complicated or provide worse performance than SCL.
-So, at the current moment SCL algorithm is state-of-the-art solution for polar codes.

-The exponential increase of the required list size takes place since classical polar codes are suboptimal.
-More precisely, for a finite code length there are many virtual subchannels which are far away from the polarized state.
-They lead to a significant gap between the capacity of the underlying physical channel and the rate of the polar code which uses only reliable subchannels to transmit an input message.
-There were invented other polarizing transforms, such that the corresponding virtual subchannels converge to the polarized state much faster.
-The most studied way is to replace the Arikan kernel

-with some other binary square non-singular kernel matrix.
-The resulting codes are referred to as polar codes with large kernels \cite{trifonov2023design}.
-There are explicit methods for kernel constructing that provide substantially better scaling exponent \cite{korada2010polar}.
-Moreover, some specific kernels were shown to enable low-complexity decoding under window processing (WP) algorithm \cite{trofimiuk2019construction32}, \cite{trofimiuk2021window}.